Comparison

 With TGLiveChat, a new message hits your Telegram the same way a friend's message does.
 You hear it, you see it, you reply.
 There's no "let me log into the support dashboard" step.
 There's no "oh I forgot to open the Tawk app today."

 This is the whole bet TGLiveChat is making.
 You'll respond faster when the messages show up in an app you're already glued to.
-And faster responses mean happier customers, more sales, and fewer people bouncing from your site.
+And faster responses mean happier customers, more sales, and fewer people bouncing from your site without getting their question answered.

 Common questions